yanconglin/VanishingPoint_HoughTransform_GaussianSphere/README.md

 python cluster_nyu.py --datadir path/to/nyu/data --pred_dir path/to/result_folder
 ```

-You can also download our pre-trained models from [SURFdrive](https://surfdrive.surf.nl/files/index.php/s/nKOCFAgZxulxHH0).
+You can also download our pre-trained models and results from [SURFdrive](https://surfdrive.surf.nl/files/index.php/s/nKOCFAgZxulxHH0).

 ### ToDo: VP detection for Your Own Images